 Dependency on other platforms and teams

-Chat screen within Ask Sam was the page where our users land first and stay actively to ask questions.
+The chat screen within Ask Sam was the page where our users land first and stay active to ask questions.
 So, we decided to meet where our users are, Chat screen.
-Within the options considered among various components, we decided on using a chat component itself, as its more organic, and scalable.
+Within the options considered among various components, we decided on using a chat component, as it's more organic and scalable.

-Our goal was to identify what part of conversation should we push the skill information.
+Our goal was to identify what part of the conversation should we push the skill information.

 Before they start a conversation

-Greeting were always ignored by the user, as it was a static content.
+The user always ignored the greeting as it was static content.

-If written well, along with the right micro interactions, greeting can engage user before they start asking questions.
+If written well, along with the right micro-interactions, a greeting can engage users before they start asking questions.

 Follow up after a conversation

-Following up with a skill suggestion, after a conversation can also be a great opportunity for engagement.
+Following up with a skill suggestion after a conversation can also be an excellent opportunity for engagement.